StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/about-dashboards.md

 A dashboard compiles and visualizes data to provide key insights at a glance.

-This topic describes dashboards in the context of TheHive, including their functionality.

 !!! tip "Specific case reporting"
     To access reporting data for a specific case, use the [case report](../../analyst-corner/cases/case-reports/about-case-reports.md) and [case timeline](../cases/case-timelines/about-case-timelines.md) features.